-I created a series of 3d renderings of metal and glass Lamborghini logos a couple years ago that I have been using quite a bit in various side projects of mine (like this one posing with a “sold” sticker), and my intention right from the beginning was to build a series of the best PowerPoint templates with them.
+I created a series of 3d renderings of metal and glass Lamborghini logos a couple years ago that I have been using quite a bit in various side projects of mine, and my intention right from the beginning was to build a series of the best PowerPoint templates with them.
 But my time is very limited these days and I never could find the time to do it.
 Until now.

 So here it is: my first Lamborghini presentation themes!
 And notice how I said “first” – I’ve actually got several more that I’ll be uploading eventually, and they are all based on the same basic 3d logo you see in these two.